-To make all of this simpler though, in Mexico City, the Fonda is a lunch counter.
+To make all of this simpler though, in Mexico City, the fonda is a lunch counter.

 Visitors to Mexico City soon realize that, on most days of the week, lunch is far and away the most important meal of the day.
 This too helps to explain why – in restaurants and cafes oriented towards dinner – the fonda occupies such an odd place.

 Most restaurants offer lunch.
-Fondas will offer only lunch.
+Fondas will offer ONLY lunch.

 Comida Corrida is the essential fare at any fonda.
-To put it simply, it’s the a fixed-price lunch menu.
+To put it simply, it’s a fixed-price lunch menu.

 Importantly, some busier fondas will default international visitors to la Carta, the a-la carte menu.
 This is because they assume international, or just non-regular, customers don’t want the prix-fixe.